-The 3D printing market and there are new printers released almost every month.
+The 3D printing market is so large and there are still new printers released almost every month.
 This makes it difficult for most people to keep up, especially given that most new models are fairly expensive.
 Perhaps there’s something to be said for older, more reliable 3D printers?
 We decided to find out.

 Today, we’ll be examining the Solidoodle Press.
 While the company has since gone out of business, it’s easy to find this printer at third-party retailers.
 The question is: did Solidoodle fail because of the Press, or despite it?
 In this review, we’ll try to find the answer.